 Tourtière (A Christmas Meat Pie)

 Tourtière is a popular meat-filled pie enjoyed at Christmas.
-A French-Canadian staple, this double-crusted savory pie has many family-style variations; our recipe is made with a ground pork, warm spices, and mashed potatoes, plus a rich pastry crust that melts in your mouth.
+A French-Canadian staple, this double-crusted savory pie has many family-style variations; our recipe is made with ground pork, warm spices, mashed potatoes, and a rich pastry crust that melts in your mouth.
 Try something different!

 Eat tourtière piping hot from the oven or cold from the refrigerator the next day.